From All of Us to All of You: Sweden

-In Sweden, the show is called Kalle Anka och hans vänner önskar God Jul ("Donald Duck and His Friends Wish You a Merry Christmas").
+In Sweden, the show is called Kalle Anka och hans vänner önskar God Jul (Donald Duck and His Friends Wish You a Merry Christmas).
 It is broadcast on SVT1 at 3:05 p.m. as part of the channel's traditional Christmas Eve programming, which features a live host between programmes, a role closely associated with Arne Weise, who is the only host to have featured more than three times (22 appearances between 1964 and 2002).
 The changed title reflects the fact that Donald Duck is far more popular than Mickey Mouse in Sweden.
-The montage is narrated by Bengt Feldreich who translates character dialogue through voiceover dubs, and also replacing the original English voice of Jiminy Cricket (Cliff Edwards), including the performance of When You Wish Upon a Star.
+The montage is narrated by Bengt Feldreich, who translates character dialogue through voiceover dubs, and also replaces the original English voice of Jiminy Cricket (Cliff Edwards), including the performance of When You Wish Upon a Star.

 The special, which is typically referred to as simply Kalle Anka (Donald Duck), along with its characters and cartoons, is ingrained in Swedish pop culture as a Christmas tradition.
 The popularity of Kalle Anka in Sweden as a television event was influenced by several factors, including the fact that for the ten years since the special's original premiere in 1960, SVT1 was the only television channel in the country (SVT2 launched in 1969), and even then, the country's public broadcaster Sveriges Television had a monopoly on television broadcasting until the 1987 launch of TV3, the country's first commercial channel.
 At the time, it was also one of the few occasions that U.S.-produced animation was broadcast on Swedish television.
 Kalle Anka has remained one of the most-watched television specials in the country; usually drawing more than five million viewers up until the 1990s, and still drawing 3.3 million viewers in 2019 (in a country with 8.5 and 10 million inhabitants in those years, respectively).

-Due to its legacy and prominence, the special has remained relatively unchanged.
+Due to its legacy and prominence, the special has remained largely unchanged.
 The Swedish public has been protective of Kalle Anka, resisting any significant changes to the special's content: in the 1970s, when SVT's head of children's programming disclosed plans to discontinue the special due to growing anti-commercial sentiment in the country, public and tabloid outcry resulted in the special being maintained.
-A similar backlash was faced in 1982 when Ferdinand the Bull was replaced with The Ugly Duckling—a change that was reverted the following year.
+A similar backlash was faced in 1982 when Ferdinand the Bull was replaced with The Ugly Duckling — a change that was reverted the following year.
 In 2012, Disney decided to edit the Santa's Workshop segment, removing "cultural stereotypes", that had been restored to the episode in 1983, provoking another public debate.
-As part of the 2021 broadcast, Disney introduced disclaimers to provide additional context for outdated cultural depictions.
+From the 2021 broadcast onward, Disney introduced disclaimers to provide additional context for outdated cultural depictions.

 The following shorts are usually shown, in integral or edited format: